 Goodwill is stated in the consolidated statement of financial position at cost less accumulated impairment losses (note 2(h)).
-Goodwill is allocated to cash-generating units and is tested annually for impairment.
+Goodwill is allocated to cash-generating units and is tested at least annually for impairment or whenever there is impairment indicator.
 Impairment losses on goodwill are not reversed.
 On disposal of an entity or business unit, any attributable amount of purchased goodwill is included in the calculation of the profit or loss on disposal.